simoninireland/epydemic/doc/cookbook/keep-network.rst

 The end-state network is now in :code:`m._finalNetwork` for analysis.
 This works because results are created *after* the body of the experiment but *before* tear-down.
-You could even put this behaviour into a class on its own, and then include it using multiple inheritance with whatever process you're defining, or as part of a :class:`ProcessSequence`.
+You could even put this behaviour into a class on its own, and then include it using a :class:`ProcessSequence`.

 This approach only works locally and at small scale, though.
 If run